tenzin3/line_image_classifier/README.md

 <h3 align="center">monocheck</h3>

-## Reference
+## Introduction
-Codes are refered from https://towardsdatascience.com/how-to-cluster-images-based-on-visual-similarity-cd6e7209fe34
+In the OCR domain, line segmentation models are used to divide images containing text into individual lines.
+However, these models are not always perfect.
+To address this, I developed a package to classify line images as either good or bad based on their quality.

 ## Description

-Clustering is a machine learning technique used to filter out incorrectly cropped line images in applications like document scanning or OCR systems.
-By grouping images based on features like text alignment and white space, clustering algorithms can identify clusters of likely erroneous crops.
-This allows for automated detection of improperly cropped images, enhancing the efficiency and accuracy of digital document processing without needing labeled training data.
+Clustering is an unsupervised machine learning technique used to group similar data points.
+In this package, I applied K-means clustering to OCR.
+This package enables the automated detection of poorly cropped images, improving the efficiency and accuracy of digital document processing without requiring labeled training data.

-### Pecha image example:
+### Input: Pecha image:
 ![I1KG812750008](https://github.com/tenzin3/monocheck/assets/52460417/0300696e-eebf-4343-a905-9a4be44bc3ae)